The janus API for Prolog Calling

 F = 1000000.0

-The pseudo-module builtins
+The pseudo-module builtins is allowed in

-the first argument of py_call/[2,3,4]
+the first argument of py_call/[2,3,4],

 Python Errors